 How to develop a resilient practice off the mat?
-In Part I we discovered that a good amount of stress can actually be helpful to our business since it creates a healthy environment for improvement and growth.
-For Part II, we will go deeper in the techniques to become resilient in an conventional manner: Bruce Way.
+In Part I, we discovered that a good amount of stress can actually be helpful to our business since it creates a healthy environment for improvement and growth.
+For Part II, we will go deeper into the techniques to become resilient in a conventional manner: Bruce Way.

 The four take away lessons from Bruce Lee's training are: